vivek9840/Lab-8_202001234/README.md

 }
 ```

-## Run TEsts for all the TEST methods
+## Run Tests for all the TEST methods

 ![image](https://user-images.githubusercontent.com/75905959/233335138-f33e8177-ca84-4d4e-a0fb-9cca1b8a806a.png)